 - You don’t feel listened to or appreciated

 Tip: Try some different ways to get yourself seen and heard – if voicing your ideas in meetings isn’t your thing, perhaps there’s another way to communicate.
-It could also be worth sitting down with your manager or boss to let them know you feel your work isn’t being appreciated or that you have ideas you’d like them to see.
+It could be worth sitting down with your manager to let them know you feel your work isn’t being appreciated or that you have ideas you’d like them to see.
 If you can’t do this, or it doesn’t help, it could be worth looking for a new role where you’ll feel valued and listened to.

 - You’re reading this article

 Perhaps you’re just curious, but if you’ve found your way here, there’s a good chance you’re looking for a change.